Rhineland massacres: Emicho

-News of Emicho's crusade spread quickly, and he was prevented from entering Mainz on May 25 by Bishop Ruthard.
-Emicho also took an offering of gold raised by the Jews of Mainz in hope to gain his favor and their safety.
-Bishop Ruthard tried to protect the Jews by hiding them in his lightly fortified palace.
-Nevertheless, Emicho did not prevent his followers from entering the city on May 27 and a massacre followed.
-Many among the Christian business class (the burghers) in Mainz, had working ties with Jews and gave them shelter from the mobs (as the burghers in Prague had done).
+News of Emicho's crusade spread quickly, and he was prevented from entering Mainz on May 25 by Bishop Ruthard of Mainz.
+Emicho took an offering of gold raised by the Jews of Mainz in hope to gain his favor and their safety.
+Ruthard tried to protect the Jews by hiding them in his lightly fortified palace.
+Nevertheless, Emicho did not prevent his followers from entering the city on May 27, and a massacre followed.
+Many among the Christian business class (the burghers) in Mainz had working ties with Jews and gave them shelter from the mobs (as the burghers in Prague had done).
 The Mainz burghers joined with the militia of the bishop and the burgrave (the town's military governor) in fighting off the first waves of crusaders.
-This stand had to be abandoned when crusaders continued to arrive in ever greater numbers, and the militia of the bishop together with the bishop himself fled and left the Jews to be slaughtered by the crusaders.
+This stand had to be abandoned when crusaders continued to arrive in ever greater numbers, and Ruthard and his militia fled and left the Jews to be slaughtered by the crusaders.
 Despite the example of the burghers, many ordinary citizens in Mainz and other the towns were caught up in the frenzy and joined in the persecution and pillaging.

 Mainz was the site of the greatest violence, with at least 1,100 Jews being killed by troops under Clarambaud and Thomas.
 Given the choice between flight, death, and conversion, some Jews opted for a desperate fourth alternative: active martyrdom, that is, killing their family and themselves.
-One man, named Isaac, was forcefully converted, but wracked with guilt, later killed his family and burned himself alive in his house.
-Another woman, Rachel, murdered her four children with her own hands so that they would not be kidnapped and "raised in the way of error" as Christians.
-Chronicler Solomon bar Simpson compared Rachel to the martyrdom of the woman and her seven sons in an attempt to make sense of her desperate act.
+One man named Isaac was forcefully converted, but, wracked with guilt, he later killed his family and burned himself alive in his house.
+A woman Rachel murdered her four children so that they would not be kidnapped and "raised in the way of error" as Christians.
+Chronicler Solomon bar Simpson compares Rachel to the martyrdom of the woman and her seven sons in an attempt to make sense of her desperate act.